-The MCAT assesses your problem solving and critical thinking skills, and knowledge of natural, behavioral and social science concepts and principles; supporting medical schools by demonstrating that you have the prerequisites for studying medicine.
+The MCAT assesses your problem solving and critical thinking skills, and knowledge of natural, behavioral and social science concepts and principles.
+This supports medical schools' admissions process by demonstrating that you have the prerequisites for studying medicine.
 For information on registering, preparing for and undertaking the MCAT exam, visit our MCAT Guide and MCAT Checklist blogs.

-There are four multiple-choice sections within the MCAT exam: Chemical and Physical Foundations of Biological Systems; Critical Analysis and Reasoning Skills (CARS); Biological and Biochemical Foundations of Living Systems; and Psychological, Social, and Biological Foundations of Behavior.
-You’ll receive a separate score for each of the sections and a total score for the MCAT exam; these are known as raw scores and are based on the number of questions you answered correctly.
+The MCAT exam has four multiple-choice sections: Chemical and Physical Foundations of Biological Systems; Critical Analysis and Reasoning Skills (CARS); Biological and Biochemical Foundations of Living Systems; and Psychological, Social, and Biological Foundations of Behavior.
+You’ll receive a separate score for each section and a total score for the MCAT exam; these are known as raw scores and are based on the number of questions you answered correctly.

 It’s worth noting that there is no negative marking or penalties for incorrect answers in the MCAT exam – these are scored the same as unanswered questions – therefore, you won’t be penalized for guessing an answer if you’re unsure.

 Raw scores for each section of the MCAT are then converted into a scaled score and combined to also give a total scaled score for the exam.
 You can learn more about the MCAT scaled scoring in the section below.

 The scaled score range for each section of the MCAT is 118 (lowest) to 132 (highest), with a midway point of 125.
-Your scaled scores for each of the individual sections are combined to give a total scaled score ranging from 472 (lowest) to 528 (highest).
+Your scaled scores for each individual section are combined to give a total scaled score ranging from 472 (lowest) to 528 (highest).
 The midway point for the total scaled score is 500.